Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Experimental Evaluation

-The experimental results in \autoref{ecg-ppg-table} show the test mean absolute error (MAE) in breaths per minute between each method of respiratory signal extraction and the two reference respiratory signals, nasal pressure and thoracic excursion (abbreviated as \emph{nasal press.} and \emph{thor.}) where \emph{type} refers to the input signal that the method extracts the respiratory signal from, either ECG or PPG.
+The experimental results in \autoref{ecg-ppg-table} show the test mean absolute error (MAE) in breaths per minute between each method of respiratory signal extraction and the two reference respiratory signals, nasal pressure and thoracic excursion (abbreviated as \emph{nasal press.} and \emph{thor.}) Here, \emph{type} refers to the input signal that the method extracts the respiratory signal from, either ECG or PPG.
 The primary result shows that the proposed method for BSS performs better than the competing heuristic approaches designed specifically for the task of respiratory signal extraction.
 Two additional baselines are included as a point of reference: the results of a supervised model trained to predict the nasal pressure signal from the two types of input signals (similar to other works \citep{9629984, DAVIES2023104992, 8856301}) and a direct comparison between the thoracic excursion signal and nasal flow signal.
 The supervised approach, employing a standard autoencoder (AE) architecture, generally performs well at predicting the reference respiratory signal it is trained to reconstruct, nasal pressure, but generalizes poorly to the other reference respiratory signal, thoracic excursion.
 Early-stopping does result in better generalization (shown in parenthesis next to the primary result).
-However, for many tasks where BSS is applied, a supervised approach is usually not viable because reference signals for sources may not be available, though having reference signals was essential for the evaluation of our method in this paper.

-The absolute values of the decoder weights summed along the spatial dimension for the PPG and ECG models are shown in \autoref{fig: ecg_ppg_weights}.
-Due to the complex non-linear relationships that occur between sources in a PPG or ECG signal, a lower penalty is applied to the pathway separation loss, and the alternative $\alpha$ scalar \eqref{eq: alpha 2} is applied.
-Thus, the weights within the off-diagonal pathway blocks have generally higher values in comparison to the model trained for the triangles \& circles dataset experiment.
+See \autoref{appendix: model details} for more details about the architecture used for the supervised autoencoder approach.